Subject Knowledge Overview

 - to inspire pupils’ curiosity to discover more about the past and to develop an understanding that enables them to enjoy all that history has to offer;

-- to enable children to know about significant events in British history and to appreciate how things have changed over time;
+- to enable children to know about significant events and individuals in British history and to appreciate how things have changed over time;

 - to develop a sense of chronology;